Worst-Case Adaptive Submodular Cover: Introduction

 The minimum-cost adaptive submodular cover problem has received significant attention in the literature, however, most of the existing studies focus on minimizing the \emph{expected} cost of a policy \citep{golovin2011adaptive,esfandiari2021adaptivity,cui2022minimum}.
 In particular, they often assume that there is a known prior distribution over realizations, hence, they aim to find a policy that achieves a threshold function value while minimizing the expected cost with respect to this distribution.
-In contrast, we focus on minimizing the worst-case cost of a policy due to the observation that in many real-world applications, it is very hard if not impossible to obtain an accurate estimation of the prior distribution over realizations.
+In contrast, we focus on minimizing the worst-case cost of a policy, this is because in many real-world applications, it is often difficult or impossible to get an accurate prediction of how likely certain outcomes are.
 Moreover, in many time-critical diagnostic applications, such as emergency response, one must rapidly identify a cause through a series of queries.
 In these applications, violation of a cost-constraint (such as time-constraint) may lead to fatal consequences; therefore, it is preferable to have a policy that has a small worst-case cost.

-To solve this problem, we first extend the classic notation of \emph{submodularity} from sets to policies by introducing the concept of \emph{worst-case submodularity} \citep{doi:10.1287/ijoc.2022.1239}.
+To solve this problem, we first introduce the concept of \emph{worst-case submodularity} \cite{doi:10.1287/ijoc.2022.1239}, extending the classic notation of \emph{submodularity} from sets to policies.
 We say a function is worst-case submodular if the worst-case marginal utility of an item satisfies the diminishing returns property (Definition \ref{def:11}).
-We show that this property can be found in a broad class of real-world applications, namely, the pool-based active learning and the stochastic submodular set cover.
-Our main contribution is to develop a best possible $(\log (Q/\eta)+1)$-approximation policy for the worst-case adaptive submodular cover problem, where $Q$ is the ``goal value'' and $\eta$ is the minimum gap between $Q$ and any attainable utility value $\hat{Q}<Q$.
+This property is prevalent across a diverse range of applications such as the pool-based active learning and the stochastic submodular set cover.
+Our main contribution is to develop a best possible $(\log (Q/\eta)+1)$-approximation policy for the worst-case adaptive submodular cover problem, where $Q$ is the ``target value'' and $\eta$ is the smallest difference between $Q$ and any achievable utility value $\hat{Q}<Q$.
 In addition, we study a worst-case maximum-coverage problem, whose goal is to sequentially select a group of items to maximize its worst-case utility subject to a budget constraint.
 We develop a $(1-1/e)/2$-approximation solution for this problem.